 - verbal assurances from the former school district or a medical office that the required immunizations have been completed, with records to follow.

 There are certain exceptions to this requirement for students who are homeless, who are moving or transferring into a school in the commonwealth, or who are in foster care and are not able to provide immunization records at the time of enrollment.
 Please consult the

 School Immunization Requirements BEC for more detailed information.

 Proof of residency

-Acceptable documentation includes: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card.
-A district may require that more than one form of residency confirmation be provided.
-However, school districts and charter schools should be flexible in verifying residency, and should consider what information is reasonable in light of the family’s situation.
+A district or charter school may require that more than one form of residency confirmation be provided.
+However, this should not delay enrollment and school districts and charter schools should be flexible in verifying residency and should consider what information is reasonable in light of the family's situation.
 See the paragraph on Homeless Students for guidance in that situation.